Oral treatments for COVID-19 – Prescribing information for GPs

 Lagevrio should be taken regularly at the same time each day.
 If a dose is missed and it has been less than 10 hours since the last dose the patient can take it as soon as it is remembered.
 If it has been more than 10 hours since the missed dose this should be skipped, and the next dose taken at the scheduled time.
 A double dose should not be taken to make up for a missed dose.
 Patients should not stop taking Lagevrio without speaking to their GP or physician.

-A person should not take Lagevrio if they are allergic to molnupiravir or any of the other ingredients listed in the product information, listed below.
+A person should not take Lagevrio if they are allergic to molnupiravir or any of the other ingredients listed in section 6.1 of the Product Information.

 Lagevrio is not recommended during pregnancy.